-Each spring, Africana Studies majors give Senior Presentations on a variety of topics.
-Here are overviews of the Spring 2011 presentations:
+Each spring, Africana Studies majors give Senior Presentations on a variety of topics to illustrate their research interests.
+Below are a few expositions made over the past few years.

 The Sociology of Knowledge: Colonialism, Tradition, and Culture in the Educational Policies of Togo and Benin